-The State of Arizona and the Scottsdale/ Phoenix metropolitan area have become an important international center for worldrenowned restaurants, resorts and all things culinary.
+The State of Arizona and the Scottsdale/Phoenix metropolitan area have become an important international center for world-renowned restaurants, resorts and all things culinary.
 The area boasts a population of over 3.5 million residents and continues to grow rapidly.
-Our location offers countless options for a great variety of lifestyles, recreation and career opportunities.
+Our location offers countless options for a great variety of lifestyles, recreation, and career opportunities.
 Sunshine over 300 days a year and warm weather make for a pleasant and comfortable environment.
+Arizona Culinary Institute is conveniently located on Shea and 116th Street in North Scottsdale.
+We are approximately three miles from the loop 101, just 20-30 minutes from Sky Harbor Airport.